clemgoub/dnaPipeTE/README.md

 ```

 To be sure that the fix worked, run again the script ./test_comfig.sh
-if you encounter difficulties with the RepeatMasker libraries, leaves a message on the [github forum](https://github.com/clemgoub/dnaPipeTE/issues)
+if you encounter difficulties with the RepeatMasker libraries, leave a message on the [github forum](https://github.com/clemgoub/dnaPipeTE/issues)

 Once everything is OK, you are ready for a test run!!!
 A sample file is available either in .fastq or .fastq.gz ( test_dataset.fastq[.gz]).
 This file is only provided to test if all the differents components of dnaPipeTE works well together.